 On January 1, 2020, the Group adopted Accounting Standards Update No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, using the modified retrospective transition method.
 Upon adoption, the Group changed the impairment model to utilize a forward-looking current expected credit losses (CECL) model in place of the incurred loss methodology for financial instruments measured at amortized cost, including the short-term investments and other non-current assets categorized as "held to maturity" and payments made on behalf of merchants.
 CECL estimates are recorded as general and administrative expenses in the consolidated statements of comprehensive income/(loss).
 The cumulative effect adjustment from adoption as of January 1, 2020 was immaterial.
-As a result of the adoption of the Topic 326, the Group's allowance for credit losses as of December 31, 2020 and 2021 reflects the best estimation of the expected future losses for its financial instruments measured at amortized cost, based on the current economic conditions; however, as a result of the uncertainty caused by the coronavirus (COVID-19) pandemic and other factors, these estimates may change and future actual losses may differ from the estimates.
-The Group will continue to monitor economic conditions and will revise the estimates of the expected future losses for financial instruments measured at amortized cost as necessary.
+As a result of the adoption of the Topic 326, the Group's allowance for credit losses as of December 31, 2020 and 2021 reflects the best estimation of the expected future losses for its financial instruments measured at amortized cost, based on the current economic conditions; however, as a result of the uncertainty caused by the coronavirus (COVID-19) pandemic and other factors, these estimates may change and future actual losses for financial instruments measured at amortized cost as necessary.